Pages

 'Right.
 Step three.
 I really appreciated the ride.'

 That said, I spun around and tore off like a bloody lunatic towards the bus, my arms and legs flailing as I dragged my twirling suitcase behind me through the dust, never looking back and running as if I were being chased by an axe-wielding serial killer.
 Sweating profusely and gasping for air, I finally reached the bus and clambered on, dragging my filthy suitcase behind me as I scrambled to the back of the bus and dropped my suitcase.
-I was safe!
+I'm safe!
 I'm going to live!
 I plopped into a seat with an enormous sigh of relief and motioned for the bus driver to go.
 Quickly!
 Go!
 Rapido!
 But before the sliding door was shut and I could stick my tongue out as I waved goodbye, dudes were holding the door of the van open and shouting and pointing at me.

 'She owes money!'
 Chubby yelled.